-Warsaw is Poland’s capital, having under 3 million inhabitants, out of which 95% are have Polish origins.
-However, besides Warsaw, there isn’t a single city with a larger Polish population than Chicago, even though Poland number 40 million inhabitants.
+Warsaw is Poland’s capital, having under 3 million inhabitants, out of which 95% have Polish origins.
+However, besides Warsaw, there isn’t a single city with a larger Polish population than Chicago, even though Poland itself numbers 37 million inhabitants.

 Chicago is the third largest city in the US, with 7.5 million people living in the metropolitan area.
-Due to the huge Polish population, the architecture and culture of the city greatly resemble that of Poland, and you can find Polish theaters, markets, even a newspaper.
+Due to the huge population of Polish descent, the architecture and culture of the city greatly resemble that of Poland.
+You can find Polish theaters, markets, and even a Polish newspaper.

-It’s pretty difficult to say just how much of Chicago’s population is Polish, with estimates ranging from 150,000 inhabitants to 10 times more – there’s no exact number.
+It’s pretty difficult to say just how much of Chicago’s population is of Polish descent, with estimates ranging from 150,000 inhabitants to 1,9 million.

-The driest place on Earth is near Ross Island, Antactica; it hasn’t rained there for millions of years
+4. The driest place on Earth is near Ross Island, Antarctica; it hasn’t rained there for millions of years

-The Kola Superdeep Borehole has a depth of 12,261 meters — that’ s one and a half Everest long, or deeper than the Mariana trench.
+The Kola Superdeep Borehole has a depth of 12,261 meters — that’ s one and a half Everests deep, or deeper than the Mariana trench.